History of Suresnes: Liberation

 Negotiations take place with the Germans and militiamen still hiding in the fort on Mont Valérien, as the people of Suresnes fear that they will blow up the military building before they leave.
 The former occupiers, however, were only willing to surrender to American troops.
 Talks were successful, however, and the surrender was handed over to the troops of the 2nd AD.
 On August 26 at 10.30 a.m., the French flag could once again be flown over the fort.
 The whistling and explosion of V2s could be heard, but they did not hit Suresnes.

 Military square of soldiers who died during the Second World War, in the Voltaire cemetery.

 Jean Becker, president of the Société Historique de Suresnes and curator of the municipal museum, who completed René Sordes' book after his death, notes, however, that after the Liberation, “the days that followed, when everything that could divide the French should have been forgotten, were unfortunately marked by a veritable outburst of partisan passions, and it is not without sadness that we recall all those denunciations made under the guise of purge, which were often, in reality, nothing more than the satisfaction of personal grudges.”
 On August 26, several women and girls were publicly shorn for their relations with the occupying forces, taken on carts through the streets of Suresnes, and paraded.

 The historian Henri Amouroux, in La vie française sous l'Occupation, noted that food shortages had adversely affected the health of the population, particularly young people.
 He notes: “In Suresnes, 35% of girls and 41% of boys attending school lost weight in six months.”

-A marble plaque was installed in the main staircase of the town hall, engraving the names of the victims of the conflict.
+A marble plaque was installed on the main staircase of the town hall, engraved with the names of the victims of the conflict.
 There were 75 civilian victims, 8 shot, 23 political deportees, 30 killed in action (maquis and Liberation), 53 soldiers killed by the enemy, 25 deported for work, 21 prisoners of war, and 28 racial deportees.